QuantEcon/website/_posts/2019-11-04-anu-predoc.md

 1. Some knowledge of web development (CSS,HTML) LaTeX and/or Julia programs
 1. Ability to engage in collaborative project activities, and working as part of a team
 1. Excellent communication skills.
+1. Must have Australian work rights.
 1. A demonstrated understanding of equal opportunity principles and policies and a commitment to their application in a university context

+This position is a 1 Year fixed term contract.

+**Application Process:**

+Applications can be submitted to ANU Recruit.
+This page will be updated with a submission link once applications are open.
+If you are interested in this position please email your CV to [QuantEcon](mailto:admin@quantecon.org) as an expression of interest.

+**Applications Close:** 12th January 2020

 Please contact [John Stachurski](mailto:john.stachurski@gmail.com) for more information.